 - Half of the Earth would be completely exposed to the sun, which would raise the temperature, and the other half would freeze.

-- The speed of wind will be faster than the shock wave of atom bomb.
-It will instantly start fire all around the planet.
+- The speed of the wind will be faster than the shock wave of an atom bomb.
+It will instantly start fires all around the planet.

 - The iron core in the Earth’s center would stop too, and thus protective magnetic field would no longer be there.
 The radioactive rays from the sun would enter on Earth and kill everything left.

-And yes, the most important thing: you would gain weight by 0.3%.
+And yes, the most important thing: you would gain weight by 0.3 percent.

 1. Is Time Travel Really Possible?

-Short Answer: Based on the available theories, you can travel in future.
+Short Answer: Based on the available theories, you can travel in the future.

 It’s already been done.
 The Russian cosmonaut Sergei Krikalev time traveled into his own future by 0.02 seconds.
 He spent 803 days, 9 hours, 39 minutes orbiting our planet.
 Traveling at 17,500 miles per hour, he experienced an effect called time dilation.

-Einstein’s Special relativity theory says that when your travelling speed relative to other objects is close to the speed of light, time goes slower for you than for the people you left behind.
-That’s the reason clock of GPS satellites disagrees with the clock on earth by seven millionth of a second daily.
+Einstein’s Special relativity theory says that when your traveling speed relative to other objects is close to the speed of light, time goes slower for you than for the people you left behind.
+That’s the reason the clock of GPS satellites disagrees with the clock on Earth by seven millionth of a second daily.

-Suppose you are a 10 year old boy who left Earth in a rocket traveling at 99.5% of the speed of light (impossible to achieve at present) and you return after 5 years at the age of 15.
+Suppose you are a 10-year-old boy who left Earth in a rocket traveling at 99.5% of the speed of light (impossible to achieve at present), and you return after five years at the age of 15.
 You would find that all of your classmates were 60 years old.
-Because time passed more slowly for you, your 5 years on space would be equivalent to 50 years on earth.
+Because time passed more slowly for you, your five years on space would be equivalent to 50 years on Earth.
 And that’s how you can get ahead 45 years in the future.

-Traveling into the future or near to the speed of light would consume an extraordinary amount of energy.
+Traveling into the future or near the speed of light would consume an extraordinary amount of energy.
 Whereas, time travel to the past is pretty much impossible.
-We do not understand the science as well and still exploring.
+We do not completely understand the classical and quantum physics and still exploring.